codazoda/notes/InterviewOutline.md

 	- What are you passionate about in your professional life?

+- Education

-	- Have you ever played on a sports team?
+	- What do you read on a weekly basis?

+	- How do you typically learn and study new things?

+- Personality / View of Self

 	- How would one of your peers describe you?